-The Local Government Act 2003 (the Act) and supporting Regulations requires the Council to 'have regard to' the Chartered Institute of Public Finance and Accountancy's (CIPFA) Prudential Code, and the CIPFA Treasury Management Code of Practice (which was adopted by Northumberland County Council in February 2010).
+The Local Government Act 2003 (the Act) and supporting Regulations requires the Council to 'have regard to' the Chartered Institute of Public Finance and Accountancy's (CIPFA) Prudential Code 2017, and the CIPFA Treasury Management in the Public Services Code of Practice and Cross-Sectoral Guidance Notes 2017.

 The codes define the manner in which capital spending plans are to be considered and approved, and require the Council to set Prudential Indicators for the next three years to ensure that the Council's capital investment plans are affordable, prudent and sustainable.
-In conjunction with this, they also require the Council to set out its Treasury Strategy for borrowing and to prepare an Annual Investment Strategy - as required by the Investment Guidance issued by The Department of Communities and Local Government which came into effect from 1 April 2010.
+In conjunction with this, they also require the Council to set out its Treasury Strategy for borrowing and to prepare an Annual Investment Strategy, as required by the (revised) Investment Guidance issued by The Ministry of Housing, Communities and Local Government (MHCLG) which came into effect 1 April 2018.